What To Know When Taking a Pregnancy Yoga Class

 Look out for any signs of pain when doing bends or twists.
 You can use modified versions of the poses that offer more support and provide less strain.

-7 – Be Cautious With Inversions
+7 – Be Cautious with Inversions

 8 – Listen To Your Body